 How to Make Your Own No Bake Protein Balls with Protein Powder

 - First, grab a large bowl and your dry ingredients:

 - protein powder

 - cacao powder

-- Combine these ingredients in your bowl.
+- Combine the ingredients for this clean eating snack in your bowl.

 - Next, add the ¼ cup almond butter and pure maple syrup.
 Mix as much as you can – it will still be a bit on the dry side.

 - Add your almond milk and mix again.
 The consistency will appear slightly dry but keep mixing until it begins to hold together.